memfault/interrupt/_drafts/gdbundle.md

 In order and by default, gdbundle:

-1. Searches for installed Python packages that begin with `gdbundle_`.
+1. Searches for installed Python packages that begin with the name `gdbundle_`.
 2. Calls the `gdbundle_load()` function of each plugin module.
-3. In each plugin's `gdbundle_load()` function, it will source, import, and configure the GDB scripts that it has bundled inside (or from another package by way of a dependency).
+3. In each plugin's `gdbundle_load()` function, the plugin should source, import, and configure the GDB scripts that it has bundled inside (or from another package by way of a dependency).

 And that is all.

+> gdbundle should work with LLDB out of the box, as all that
+> is required is Python and a way to run the setup procedure at launch.
+Please check
+> out the [gdbundle README.md](https://github.com/memfault/gdbundle) for more information
+> and examples.

 ### Requirements